SALT LAKE CITY, Utah (ABC4 Utah) – Conservative commentator Ben Shapiro spoke at the University of Utah Wednesday evening.

 Watch video of Shapiro's talk below.

-CEDAR CITY, Utah (News4Utah) - Members of The Church of Jesus Christ…
+SALT LAKE CITY, Utah (News4Utah) – The Church of Jesus Christ of…